-Is there one person who does the day to day dealing and what happens if they are away on leave?
+Is there one person who does the day-to-day dealing and what happens if they are away on leave?

-Within the Treasury Management Policy Statement and Practices that is approved annually by Cabinet/Council in March/April there is a list of all the different functions and a table showing which officers can do what.
-For example, the day to day dealing can be done by, either of the three Senior Account Managers (Penny Jones, Joanne McCaffery - one PT post is vacant) and either of the two Account Managers (Louise Rowland and Clare Riche).
-Authorisation of short term borrowing or investing falls to the Corporate Director Resources (Clare James), Head of Finance (Veronica Wilson), the Head of the Contact Centre (Peter Mason), the Head of Governance (Joanne Billington), the Head of Business Support (Liesl Hadgraft) or the Legal Services Manager (Mary Grimshaw).
+Within the Treasury Management Policy Statement and Practices that is approved annually by Cabinet/Council in February/March there is a list of all the different functions and a table showing which officers can do what.
+For example, the day-to-day dealing can be done by, either of the three Finance Business Partners or either of three Assistant Accountants.
+Authorisation of short-term borrowing or investing falls to the Corporate Director Resources, Assistant Director of Finance, Revenue and Benefits, the Assistant Director of Governance and Legal (Monitoring Officer) or the Principal Accountant.